 After you’ve decided on your main pages - it’s time for a Visual Sitemap.
 A visual sitemap is basically a flow chart for your website.

 Here are 2 reasons why you should have one.

 1. A visual sitemap will help you organize your website

 Start with the main navigation pages, then add interior pages if required.

-Remember, keep it simple.
-How many pages do you really need if you’re just getting started on Squarespace?
+Pro Tip - How many pages do you really need if you’re just getting started on Squarespace?
 (Hint: Start with the pages that will bring you clients and customers.)

-As you create your visual site map, always remind yourself: what is the website's main goal?
+As you create your visual site map, always remind yourself: What is the website's main goal?